amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 - Before exporting, please perform model.eval().
 - Models with opset 13 are recommended.
-- For CNN's on IPU platform, dynamic input shapes are currently not supported and only a batch size of 1 is allowed.
+- For CNN's on NPU platform, dynamic input shapes are currently not supported and only a batch size of 1 is allowed.
 Please ensure that the shape of input is a fixed value, and the batch dimension is set to 1.

 Example code: